Vygos/task-manager/README.md

 - **Containerization:** Docker & Docker Compose

 ## Architecture
-The backend is designed using a **Clean Architecture** style, with a strong focus on domain logic.
+The backend is designed using a **Reduced Clean Architecture** style, with a strong focus on domain logic.
 It is structured to be modular and independent of external frameworks, making it easier to maintain and extend.

 ## Getting Started